 Your goal is one pass of the blade per slice, without using the sawing mechanism some people try to use.
 This really gives you a pretty looking cut to plate off.

 Making this roast recipe at home is not as hard as most people think; you only have to follow the instructions and maintain a constant temperature for a few hours.

 Overall, making a smoked beef roast is an enjoyable experience and the rewards are amazing.

-Your beef roast will be delicious and you can decide to complete the meal with some oven roasted or grilled root vegetables.
+Your finalized cook will be delicious and you can decide to complete the meal with some oven roasted or grilled root vegetables.

 Compliment the dish with a classic porter, stout, cabernet or an unsweet iced tea, and don't forget to enjoy it!